Scroll up

 A major revelation was that, on seeing Head of Boy, 1960, for the first time, I noted that it was far darker in the flesh, than in auction catalogue reproduction, where they are reproduced far too light; again confirming my thesis that Bacons are incredibly difficult to reproduce with accuracy (illustrated below).

 Head of Boy, may well have been a Piccadilly Circus-cum-pub pick-up: there is something sly and shy about this boy with his one ‘alien augen’ and his destabilised demeanour.
-We do not know who he is, and yet, through Bacon’s caressing eye, we somehow do know who he is in the intimacy of strangers.
+We do not know who he is, and yet, through Bacon’s caressing eye, we somehow do know who the boy is through the intimacy of strangers.

 Detail of Head (Man in Blue), 1961